AARP Eye Center

 ADUs are flexible & adaptable – and can benefit Des Moines residents in multiple ways.

 - Income stream and property value.
-ADUs can generate cash flow and increase the resale value of the property.
+ADUs could generate cash flow and may increase the resale value of the property.
 Where allowed, ADUs may make good short-term rentals since the homeowner must live on-site.

-- Affordable Housing.
+- Affordable housing.
 ADUs help keep housing costs down for both owners and renters.
-They can generate rental income to help homeowners cover mortgage payments, allowing them to stay in their homes.
+They could generate rental income to help homeowners cover mortgage payments, and may allow them to stay in their homes.
 Since ADUs are required to be small relative to primary dwellings, they are typically more affordable than other homes in the same neighborhood.

 - Versatility.
 Needs change over time, and the uses of ADUs can (and often do) flex for different stages of life.
 Although they typically provide long-term housing, ADUs can also serve as home offices, caregiver or nanny housing, art studios, short-term rentals, and lodging for visiting friends or relatives.

-- EMPTY NESTERS can build an ADU and consider renting out the ADU or choose to move into it.
+- EMPTY NESTERS could build an ADU and consider renting out the ADU or choose to move into it.

-- PEOPLE looking for entry-level housing choices can rent an ADU in a neighborhood they might not otherwise be able to afford.
+- PEOPLE looking for entry-level housing choices could rent an ADU in a neighborhood they might not otherwise be able to afford.

-- INDIVIDUALS IN NEED OF CARE can reside in an ADU to be near family members, or they can use the ADU to house a live-in aide.
-In fact, ADUs can be an affordable and more comforting alternative to an assisted-living facility or nursing home.
+- INDIVIDUALS IN NEED OF CARE could reside in an ADU to be near family members, or use the ADU to house a live-in aide.
+In fact, ADUs may be an affordable and more comforting alternative to an assisted-living facility or nursing home.

 - HOME BUYERS may be able to use the rental income from an ADU to help pay their mortgage or finance home improvements.

-- HOME-BASED WORKERS can use an ADU as their office or workshop.
+- HOME-BASED WORKERS could use an ADU as their office or workshop.